 Important Dates for the Burny family

 This web page shows only a small excerpt of our Burny research.
-Another 183 words (13 lines of text) covering the years 1066 and 1558 are included under the topic Early Burny History in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) covering the years 1066 and 1558 are included under the topic Early Burny History in all our PDF Extended History products and printed products wherever possible.

 Burny Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Barney, Berney, Barny, Berny, Barnie, Bernie, Bernaye, Bairney, Bearnie, Bearny, Bernais, Berneys, Berneyes, Bearnay and many more.

 Early Notables of the Burny family (pre 1700)

 More information is included under the topic Early Burny Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Burny family to Ireland

 Some of the Burny family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.